Gothic wars

-During the "Crisis of the third century" when the Empire almost collapsed, the greatest Gothic invasion so far occurred in 268.
+The greatest Gothic invasion so far occurred in 268.
 The Goths' seaborne allies, the Heruli, supplied a fleet carrying huge armies along the coast of the Black Sea where they ravaged coastal territories in Thrace and Macedonia.
 Other huge forces crossed the Danube in Moesia.
-An invasion of Goths into the province of Pannonia was also threatening disaster.

-In 268, Emperor Gallienus won some important initial victories at land and sea, but it was his successor Claudius II who finally defeated the invaders at the Battle of Naissus in 268 or 269, one of the bloodiest battles of the 3rd century.
-The invaders incurred thirty to fifty thousand dead.
+In 268, Emperor Gallienus won some important initial victories at land and sea, but it was his successor Claudius II who finally defeated the invaders at the Battle of Naissus in 269.